 While these words may seem professional and reassure us of the product’s quality, in reality, there is nothing concrete behind these words.
 Just like the first two terms, there are no actual regulations of the term and there are no official standards for the approval of a product.

-Even if the product was tested by a dermatologist, the test might be something as simple as the skin allergy patch test, rather than testing for results such as brightening or reducing acne.
-Furthermore, most test results are never publicised to back-up the claim, which makes the term pretty much meaningless.
+Even if a dermatologist has tested the product, the test might be something as simple as the skin allergy patch test, rather than testing for results such as brightening or reducing acne.
+Furthermore, they would never publicise the test results to support the claim, making the term pretty much meaningless.

 This might come as a surprise to some of us that “FDA-approved” is on the list.
-While it is not exactly a misleading claim, it can be noted that FDA has a limited authority over what goes out in the skincare industry.
-In fact, there is no law stating that products have to be approved by FDA before it is launched into the market.
+While it is not exactly a misleading claim, the point here is that the FDA has limited authority over what goes out in the skincare industry.
+In fact, there is no law stating that the FDA has to approve products before companies can launch them into the market.

-Although FDA is authorised to conduct inspections on cosmetic manufacturers, the law does not “require cosmetic companies to share their safety information with FDA” as the manufacturer themselves “have a legal responsibility to ensure the safety of their products”.
+Although FDA carries the authority to conduct inspections on cosmetic manufacturers, the law does not “require cosmetic companies to share their safety information with FDA” as the manufacturer themselves “have a legal responsibility to ensure the safety of their products”.
 The FDA website also states that they do not have any specific testing for ensuring the safety of skincare products and their ingredients.

 It might sound nice to have your product say “FDA-approved” but not every skincare product in the market goes through FDA.
 Even if the product has been approved by FDA, it does not necessarily mean that the skincare product is definitely effective and lives up to its claims such as being anti-ageing or being able to reduce blemishes.